 About FIRST Robotics Team 3489

 Team 3489 “Category 5” is a FIRST Robotics team located in Summerville, South Carolina, just north of Charleston.
-We have students from Ashley Ridge and Summerville High Schools, and a few from Goose Creek and Pinewood.
+We have students from Ashley Ridge and Summerville High Schools, and a few from Goose Creek.
 Our team consists of fun loving and hard working students who know how to get things done!
 We were a very small rookie team last year and had many tough learning experiences.
 This year we are much larger and stronger, but with only three returning students, we still have a lot to learn.
 We practice in a professional work environment, the Bosch manufacturing plant.
 Team 3489 is split up into three sub-groups:

 Our goals are to learn about new technology, win awards, and most of all have fun!